U.S. Customs and Border Protection (CBP), Department of Homeland Security.

 Form Number: CBP Form 3229.

-Current Actions: CBP proposes to extend the expiration date of this information collection with a change to the burden hours based on revised estimates by CBP of the number of forms filed annually.
-There is no change to the information being collected or to CBP Form 3229.
+Action: CBP proposes to extend the expiration date of this information collection with no change to the burden hours or to the information collected.

 Affected Public: Businesses.